 Game Rules: Plotting Mandarin Promotions

 Theoretically, centralities could help to compare Mandarin Promotions to official regulations.
 Unfortunately, this proved impractical.
 To be sure, all office designations listed on the game chart do exist in various bureaucratic regulations of the Qing with exactly the correct names.
-However, they nowhere exist in the same combination.
+However, they exist nowhere in the same combination.
 First, “Examination” alone came in four versions for various ethnic status groups in the Qing bureaucracy: Han, Manchu, Mongols, and Han bannermen (for these status distinctions see: (Porter, 2023)).
 The game designer, by contrast, combined Han and Manchu.
 Secondly, the “Examination” chapters contain mostly ranked offices and the paths between them, plus a handful of chushen credentials.
 They are comparatively simple.
 (Mandarin Promotions), by contrast, contains official posts, but also the important chushen credentials, examinations, temporary commissions, honorific titles and titles of nobility, and even imperial rewards and baubles.
 The game creates additional suspense by letting players pass through the hoops of a simulated review process, getting promotions for excellence and demotions for failures.
 As a result, there are many more positions in the game than in any of the four “Examination” chapters.
 Thirdly, as stated above, the game chart overrepresents metropolitan offices (i.e. those in the Imperial and Court administration located in Beijing).
 More precisely, these offices are more differentiated than in “Examination.”
 For example, the county magistrate distinguishes “busy” and “simple” counties.
 The differentiation is even more pronounced in the metropolitan offices.
 A concrete example from the Six Ministries will be shown below in Value: The Case of Ministries.
 As a result, provincial offices have a higher mathematical centrality in the complete graph.
 Fourthly, the game designer had to be concerned with symmetry.
 Since the game was played by dice, each position has only six options for the next step, in network-speak it has an out-degree of at most 6.
 This was different from real promotion options, of course.
 Finally, results may be skewed due to decisions made by the researcher when she set up the data model, most prominently the inclusion of a Commoner position outside the game chart, before the player obtains a chushen with their first roll of dice, as well as the final positions, which only reckon the rank-class of the last position a player held by the end of the game.

 The following graph (Figure 5, Chinese, and Figure 6, English) plots modularity (color) and betweenness centrality (size of label) in Mandarin Promotions, in a similar way as Figures 3 and 4 above did for the “Examination” chapter.
 To avoid the hairball effect, the graph is filtered by cutting out nodes with extremely high (the Commoner) and low (most if not all of the temporary nodes, the remaining ones are nameless — NA — in the graph) betweenness centrality.
 As the previous graph, this one, too, is produced in Gephi using the projection Force Atlas.